Please note this is a preliminary programme outline and is subject to change

 Panel discussion: Short takes from the Real World: How has my practice changed after 2025’s meetings?

-(NZ chair); Sara Hurvitz (USA), Sacha Howell (UK), Belinda Yeo (Australia), Peter Barry (UK), additional speakers to be confirmed
+Sara Hurvitz (USA), Sacha Howell (UK), Belinda Yeo (Australia), Peter Barry (UK), Yvonne Zissiadis (AUS), Stuart McIntosh (UK), Shelley Potter (UK)

 Gala Dinner